 Christmas Eve is about… children, costumes, choirs, carols, candles and candy canes and coordinators.
 Behind the scenes of our Christmas Eve pageants or dramas are volunteers or staff who have their own families and personal events to plan...

-The October 18, 2011 issue of the Christian Century magazine has a list of five essential books on Children’s Ministry.
-I think the list is a good one and it includes two Christian Reformed authors.
+Here is a list of five essential books on Children’s Ministry from the Christian Century magazine.
 As you look at the list, what books would you add?
-What other favorites of would be on the list if you had made it?
+What other favorites would be on the list if you had made it?

 Last week I received an email from First CRC of Detroit asking if I had a kid-friendly version of the Ten Commandments.
 Their pastor had been preaching on the Ten Commandments in worship while the kids have been also learning about the 10 Best Ways to Live in Children’s Worship.
 When I followed up I found that they had written their own kid-friendly version...